bishopb/terraform-component/README.md

    configuration and authentication, remote state management, universal resource tags, and many more common features should be built in.
 Where no built-in exists, it should be easy to make one.
+1. *The overhead must be small and the runtime fast.* The framework must not get in the way of a developer by being slow, bulky, or hard to use.

 ## Operation